amazon-ion/ion-docs/docs/stringclob.md

 See the [grammar][6] for a formal definition of the Ion Text encoding for the `clob` type.

-Similar to `string`, multiple long string literals within an Ion `clob`that are adjacent to each other by zero or more whitespace are concatenated automatically.
+Similar to `string`, adjoining long string literals within an Ion `clob` are concatenated automatically.
 Within a `clob`, only one short string literal or multiple long string literals are allowed.
 For example, the following two blocks of Ion text syntax are semantically equivalent.